saikrishna1214/CustomerServicePortal/README.md

 ### Prerequisites

-Install java and tomcat.
-make sure both versions are compaitable with each other.
+1. Install java and tomcat. make sure both versions are compaitable with each other.

 ```
 ex: Tomcat v9.0.8 is supported by java8 and later versions.
 ```
-you can those compaitable versions here [which version?](http://tomcat.apache.org/whichversion.html)
+you can see those compaitable versions here [which version?](http://tomcat.apache.org/whichversion.html)

+2.  create a hibernate configuration file and place all required properties in it.

+...
+    see [hibernate.cfg.xml](https://github.com/saikrishna1214/CustomerServicePortal/blob/master/src/main/resources/hibernate.cfg.xml) for reference.
+Replace required propeties(ex: database name and password) and their values according to your database properties.
+...
+    replace  CustomerServicePortal/src/main/resources/hibernate.cfg.xml with newly created file.

 ### Installing java